 - Extensive involvement in patent office trials including counsel on at least a dozen inter partes review proceedings.

 - Developing intellectual property portfolios for start-up and later stage technology companies, including establishing and formulating patent procurement strategies, obtaining domestic and foreign patents, and negotiating and securing technology licenses and acquisition agreements.

 - Counseling regarding new and existing products and patent infringement issues, including patent validity, and the design and implementation of non-infringing alternatives to patented technology.

-- Assisting in the litigation of several patent cases including, Markman hearings and trials, preparing reexamination requests, and working on interference proceedings before the U.S. Board of Patent Appeals and Interferences.
+- Assisting in the litigation of several patent cases including, Markman hearings and trials, along with concurrent patent office trials.